They were civilians and contractors, just starting their day at a massive military compound that’s normally a bastion of safety.

 Mike Honig, another neighbor, described Pandit as “a very nice man with an Irish setter.”
 He said Pandit and his wife had lived in the neighborhood for 20 years.

 • Kenneth Bernard Proctor, 46, of Waldorf, Maryland, married his high school sweetheart.
-He and Evelyn were married 19 years before an amicable divorce this year.
+He and Evelyn were married 19 years before an amicable divorce earlier this year.
 He still called her every morning before breakfast at the Navy Yard, where he worked as a civilian utilities foreman, Evelyn Proctor told the New York Daily News.

 The Washington Redskins fan had two children with Evelyn: Kendull, 15, and Kenneth, 17.
-Kenneth is in Army basic training in Oklahoma, Evelyn Proctor told the newspaper, describing her ex-husband as “a very loving, caring, gentle person.”
+Kenneth is in Army basic training in Oklahoma, Evelyn Proctor told the newspaper, further describing her ex-husband as “a very loving, caring, gentle person.”

 • Mary Francis Knight, 51, of Reston, Virginia, was an information technology contractor who had been in Washington for five years, her family told CNN affiliate WITN.